Exams in the CM Homeschool with Celeste Cruz

 “The real truth with most of us is that it requires a little more resolution and a good deal more method than we possess to so arrange and carry out the work of the day…

-Sign up for our Bullet Journal for Homeschooling Moms Webinar!
+Sign up for the replay of our Bullet Journal for Homeschooling Moms Webinar!

 Session One: Narration: The Foundation for Communication and Composition.